 Pests and Diseases

 Paint Brush is not often subject to attack by pests or diseases, but the leaves are sometimes invaded by the Dreaded Lily Borer, also known as Amaryllis Caterpillar.
-This pest, which is most prevalent during the hot summer months, can be controlled by cutting away and disposing of affected leaves or by spraying with a carbaryl-based insecticide in severe infestations.
+This pest, which is most prevalent during the hot summer months, can be controlled by cutting away and disposing of affected leaves or spraying with a carbaryl-based insecticide in severe infestations.

 - Back to genus Haemanthus